 "Networking is not about just connecting people.
 It’s about connecting people with people, people with ideas, and people with opportunities."

-Having references on the resume can help you strengthen your application.
-These serve as endorsements or testimonials of your abilities and suitability for a job.
+Having them can help you strengthen your application letter, resume or cover letter.
+These serve as endorsements or testimonials of your abilities and suitability.

 The people you choose to include offer potential employers the possibility to verify the information on your resume and get insight into your abilities and characteristics through their eyes.

-Also, hiring managers will see that you have committed to asking others to support your job search.
+Also, hiring managers will see that you have committed to asking others to support your search.

 Professional references demonstrate that you are a trustworthy person who has been successful in the past.
 They attest to your positive work history.
 This can help hiring managers make a more informed decision as to whether or not they should offer you the job.